typeddjango/awesome-python-typing/README.md

 - [Python-typing-koans](https://github.com/kracekumar/python-typing-koans/) - A set of examples to learn optional static typing in Python.
 - [Adding type hints to urllib3](https://sethmlarson.dev/blog/2021-10-18/tests-arent-enough-case-study-after-adding-types-to-urllib3) - Tests are not enough: Case study adding type hints to urllib3.
 - [Adam Johnsons Blog](https://adamj.eu/tech/tag/mypy/) - Adam Johnson blogs about typing practices.
+- [ParamSpec Guide](https://sobolevn.me/2021/12/paramspec-guide) - Newly released feature in `PEP612` allows you do a lot of advanced typing things with functions and their signatures.

 ## Communities